 The Combined Threat Assessment Group

 The Combined Threat Assessment Group (CTAG) is an independent, inter-agency group located in NZSIS.
-It assesses terrorist and criminal threats of physical harm to New Zealanders and New Zealand interests.
+It assesses the threat of physical harm to New Zealanders and New Zealand interests from terrorist attack, violent protest and violent crime.
 CTAG ensures assessment advice relating to these threats is reported to the appropriate domestic and international partners in an accurate, timely and relevant way, so the risk can be mitigated.

 There are individuals and groups in New Zealand with links to overseas organisations that are committed to acts of terrorism, violence and intimidation.
 There are also home-grown and self-radicalised individuals and groups.